-Self-made businesswoman Hilary Devey has triumphed over adversity to achieve her £100 million business empire through sheer hard work.
+Self-made businesswoman Hilary Devey triumphed over adversity to achieve her £100 million business empire through sheer hard work.

 The former investor on TV entrepreneurial show Dragons’ Den had a traumatic childhood – when extreme poverty led to bailiffs taking her family’s furniture.

 The 65-year-old Bolton-born businesswoman recalled all the furniture being removed from their family home, after her father’s heating company went bust and he was declared bankrupt.
 Eventually, he recovered from financial disaster to run a series of pubs and hotels.

 Devey was expected to work in the family business, while her brothers continued with their education.
 Being a girl, it wasn’t considered as important that she stayed in school and she left at 16.
 Rather than this being detrimental to her career, she saw it as an opportunity, as it enabled her to learn how to run a business from an early age.

 At the age of 20, she started work as a sales clerk with a distribution company.
 Gaining plenty of experience in the industry, she worked her way up at Tibbett and Britten, later becoming sales director at Scorpio Logistics.
 She then joined TNT, spending seven years as national sales manager.

 Finally deciding she wanted to be her own boss, she applied for a bank loan to start her own business in 1995 but was turned down.
 Undeterred, she sold her house and car to fund the start-up.
 She faced incredible challenges and suffered hardship to follow her dreams.

 In 1996, she launched Pall-Ex in a disused RAF hangar.
 Her pallet exchange business consisted of one truck – it had one employee.
 She signed up 35 hauliers and this enabled her company to cover the whole of the UK.